UPACM/algolympics-site/src/2026/data/mechanics.md

 # Online Elimination Round

 Prior to the event, a free-to-enter Online Elimination Round will be held online on Codeforces.
-The Online Elimination Round will consist of at least ten (10) problems and will be open from March 22, 2025 at **8:00 pm** to April 1, 2025 at **8:00 pm** with the expectation that the contestants will solve the tasks during their free time.
+The Online Elimination Round will consist of at least ten (10) problems and will be open from March 14, 2026 at **8:00 pm** to March 23, 2026 at **8:00 pm** with the expectation that the contestants will solve the tasks during their free time.

 It is forbidden to use someone else's code and to communicate about the problems with anyone apart from your own team members.
+Moreover, the use of AI-based tools, such as ChatGPT and the like, are strictly prohibited.
+Any team suspected of cheating by communicating with unauthorized personnel or using AI-based tools will be subjected to an interview with the judges.
+Further details will be discussed in the next section.

 All programming languages supported by Codeforces are allowed for the Online Elimination Round.
 Note, however, that the languages available for the In-Person Final Round will be limited to C++, Java, and Python 3 (details seen below under "Contest Environment").